-The widespread adoption of technology and our increasing use of digital platforms means that every New Zealander needs to know how to model responsible behaviours as successful ‘digital citizens’ in real-world contexts.
+The widespread adoption of technology and our increasing use of digital platforms means that every New Zealander needs to have digital literacy skills and know how to model responsible behaviours as successful ‘digital citizens’ in real-world contexts.

 Anyone using the internet should understand how good citizenship values apply online and NetSafe works with educators and families alike to help develop skills and knowledge around this concept.